Big Kid Science in Space!

 - Read Dr. Bennett’s post on climate change education.

-The Max Goes to the Moon Planetarium Show
+The Max Goes to the Moon Movie/Planetarium Show

-- Max Goes to the Moon is now a great new planetarium show for kids, families, and school groups.
+- Max Goes to the Moon is now a great movie and planetarium show for kids, families, and school groups.
 You can now stream it online for your classroom (available in both English and Spanish)!

 Activities for Classroom Use